MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 Use the template as a planning tool to define permissions for roles, according to these three filter distinctions:

 - **Report filters**: Attributes the role can use to filter results
-- **Report sections**: Attributes the role can use to add sections in reports
+- **Report sections**: Attributes the role can use to see additional sections in reports
 - **Comment filters**: Attributes the role can use as filters to review comments

 The [**User Roles and Access template**](https://www.microsoft.com/download/details.aspx?id=105793) includes prepopulated example roles and instructions for defining permissions.